bcoe/node-micro-test/README.md

 };
 ```

-* __finished__ call this once within your test, to indicate that all asynchronous actions have completed.
+* __finished__ call this within your test, to indicate that all asynchronous actions have completed.
 * __prefix__ contextual information about the test that you can print out with your assertions.

 CLI